eralpship/web-dev-workshop/docs/tables.md

 # Displaying data in tables

-The way we displayed the ServiceArea list is not very legible, we can improve it by using other components from MUI, such as `Table` and along with its child components `TableBody`, `TableCell`, `TableContainer`, `TableHead`, `TableRow`,
+The way we have displayed the ServiceArea list is not very legible.
+We can improve it by using other components from MUI, such as `Table` along with its child components `TableBody`, `TableCell`, `TableContainer`, `TableHead`, `TableRow`.

 Here's the [documentation for MUI Table](https://mui.com/material-ui/react-table/).
-It has many features, but for our scope we will only see few of them.
-I recommend you can check on your own time.
+It has many features, but for our scope we will see a few of them.

 ## Implementing MUI Tables

 Let's refactor `HypePage.tsx`.
-We created a `ServiceAreaList` component in it.
-We can extract it from there and move to its own file at `src/components/ServiceAreaList.tsx`.
-And rewrite it's layout using MUI's `Table` component.
+Previosly we created a `ServiceAreaList` component.
+We can now extract the component and move to its own file at `src/components/ServiceAreaList.tsx`.
+Rewrite it's layout using MUI's `Table` component:

 **src/pages/HypePage.tsx**